UK at risk of longer slump as euro crisis hits factories

 The BoE and many economists have argued that the official figures understate the economy's true strength, pointing to more upbeat evidence from surveys, including earlier PMIs.

 In other quarters the mood is more sombre.
-The chief executive of British bank Lloyds warned on Tuesday of a "long and difficult" path to economic recovery in Britain.
+The chief executive of Lloyds (LLOY.L) warned on Tuesday of a "long and difficult" path to economic recovery in Britain.

 "We think that the economy will be reasonably flat this year, but it is going to be a long and difficult recovery," Antonio Horta-Osorio said.
 "We expect it to recover to growth in 2013 and expect unemployment to peak at close to 9 percent by early next year."

-The weakness in manufacturing was replicated in Britain's small neighbour Ireland, where growth in the sector almost ground to a halt in March as output fell.
+The weakness in manufacturing was replicated in Ireland, where growth in the sector almost ground to a halt in March as output fell.

-Economic fortunes were better further afield, with China's official PMI rising to a 13-month high in April, signalling that economy has found its footing and may be recovering from a first-quarter trough.
+Economic fortunes were better further afield, with China's official PMI rising to a 13-month high in April, signaling that economy has found its footing and may be recovering from a first-quarter trough.

 DEPRESSION